iarsystems/iar-vsc-build/docs/pages/User guide/debugging.md

   Keep in mind you have to escape the *backslashes* `\` in *json*.
 * `iarvsc.device`: The device you are want to *flash* and *debug*.
 Check your *debug server* documentation which values you can use here.
+* `iarvsc.outFile`: This field is not yet used in the current release, but it is mentioned here for completeness.
+You can use it, but keep in  mind the value you enter here can conflict in future releases.

 ```[json]
 {